-Our topic for this half term is ‘Who built the pyramids?’ – please see the topic overview for more specific details about the areas we will be covering.
+Our topic for this half term is ‘Shiver Me Timbers’ – please see the topic overview for more specific details about the areas we will be covering.
 In addition to our daily English lessons, spelling will also be taught twice a week and handwriting will be worked on daily.
 Maths will involve the children working on a range of mathematical skills.
 The learning of times tables is an important part of this development – any support you can offer at home with this would be greatly appreciated.

 Staff in Orion Class

 Class Teachers: Mrs J. Macdonald and Mrs M. Emery

 PPA Teaching: Mrs H. Twigg & Mrs D.Taylor

 *We are always looking for parent / grandparent volunteers to help with reading and classroom jobs, even a couple of hours a week is a huge help, with the promise of tea, coffee and biscuits!
 Please contact email@example.com if you are interested in helping us in class.*

 This year we will be studying the following five topics:

 Spring 1: Ancient Egypt

 Spring 2: Local News - Through the keyhole